Welcome to Tesco Wine by the case.

 Matthew Jukes - Weekend, Daily Mail 25/04/2015

-Of the 2014 vintage, Matthew Jukes said: "This well-prices wine is surprisingly adept when matched with complex dishes.
+Of the 2014 vintage, Matthew Jukes said: "This well-priced wine is surprisingly adept when matched with complex dishes.
 It is floral, mildly tropical and bone-dry, and shows off the qualities of the scented torrontes grape. "

 From the very beginning The Wines of Catena set out to discover the best places to plant vineyards in Mendoza, identifying the best microclimates for Cabernet Sauvignon, Chardonnay and Malbec.
 In addition, new techniques of cluster thinning and harvest practices were implemented to further increase concentration.
 This research program also led to the conclusion that the poor soils near the Andes, were actually ideal for quality viticulture